ray-project/ray/doc/source/tune/_tutorials/tune-usage.rst

         sync_process = subprocess.Popen(sync_cmd, shell=True)
         sync_process.wait()

 By default, syncing occurs every 300 seconds.
 To change the frequency of syncing, set the ``TUNE_CLOUD_SYNC_S`` environment variable in the driver to the desired syncing period.
-Note that the ``global_checkpoint_period`` argument also affects the frequency of uploading.
+Note that uploading only happens when global experiment state is collected, and the frequency of this is determined by the ``global_checkpoint_period`` argument.
+So the true upload period is given by ``max(TUNE_CLOUD_SYNC_S, global_checkpoint_period)``.

 .. _tune-debugging: